guidotag/Maze-Generator/README.md

 To test if two vertices are connected by some path and, if so, connect them, I used a disjoint-set forests representation with two standard optimization heuristics (path compression and union-by-rank).

-The program's input is simply the grid's dimensions.
+The program expects two arguments n and m, the grid's height and width respectively.
+So, for example,

+./Maze 10 30

+prints a random maze of 10 * 30.